Dr J. Grant Hill

 -

-Dr. J. Grant Hill was a student at the University of York, obtaining an MChem degree in 2002 and a PhD in theoretical chemistry in 2006.
-He spent 2005-2008 as a postdoctoral researcher in the group of Dr. Jamie Platts at Cardiff University, and 2008-2010 at Washington State University in the group of Prof. Kirk Peterson.
+Grant has an MChem (2002) and PhD (2006) from the University of York.
+He spent 2005-2008 as a postdoctoral researcher in the group of Dr Jamie Platts at Cardiff University, and 2008-2010 at Washington State University in the group of Prof. Kirk Peterson.
+After a temporary lectureship and a Royal Society of Edinburgh Fellowship at the University of Glasgow, he joined the University of ºù«Ӱҵ in 2014.
+He was promoted to Senior Lecturer in 2022.

 - Qualifications